die-hardfan/RISCV_Reference_SoC_Tapeout_Program/Tool_setup/Installation_guide.md

 # Tools Installation

-> Caution: Install the latest version of Yosys, else OpenROAD setup file shows an error.
+> Caution: Install the latest version of Yosys, or else the OpenROAD setup file shows an error.
+> Installing a software system-wide means you can access it (using the relevant keywords like yosys), no matter which directory you are under.
+> Software can also be installed within a specific folder, then it can be accessed only when you're within that folder.

 ## 1. Yosys